 B.A.F Teaching Structure

 The Structure of the B.A.F teaching syllabus is closely based on that of the Hombu Dojo, and not only proficiency of technique but also correctness of manner and attitude is greatly emphasised.
-Three national Instructors’ courses are held each year and the Technical Director, Kanetsuka Sensei, conducts weekend courses throughout the year at local centres all over the UK.
+Several national courses are held each year, conducted by senior members of the BAF.
 The two major national courses, the Spring Course and the week-long Summer School, attract many Aikido students from abroad.

 See the Course Calender for full details of all courses.

-All members of the B.A.F enjoy the benefits of both Public Liability Insurance and Personal Accident Insurance; and all B.A.F Instructors have proffesional indeminty insurance, Sport of England recognised Level-2 coach certificates.
+All members of the B.A.F enjoy the benefits of both Public Liability Insurance and Personal Accident Insurance; and all B.A.F Instructors have professional indemnity insurance, Sport of England recognised Level-2 coach certificates.

 The B.A.F is a member of the Joint Aikikai Council, the governing body for Aikido organisations in the UK affiliated to the Aikikai Foundation (Hombu Dojo).